-1.5 Treasury management consultants
+1.4 Treasury management consultants

-The Commissioner's Office uses Link Asset Services (Formerly known as Capita), Treasury Solutions as its external treasury management advisors.
+NOPCC uses Link Asset Services as its external treasury management advisors.

-The Commissioner's Office recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external service providers.
+NOPCC recognises that responsibility for treasury management decisions remains with the organisation at all times and will ensure that undue reliance is not placed upon our external advisors.